How to Clean an Ultimate Pondless Waterfall

 How to clean an Ultimate pondless waterfall:

-- Turn off pump - no need to remove it
+- Turn off pump - no need to remove pump for routine cleaning

 - Empty the Hydro Sieve™ pre-filter's stainless steel filter basket